introdh2016/response3_network/README.md

 # Assignment

-Part 1: Network
-Build your network in Gephi.
+Part 1: Build your network in Gephi.
 Save images of your networks to include in your paper.

 Part 2: Paper